openziti/ziti-android-app/README.md

 ## Running the app

-* Create Ziti Network following the [guide](https://openziti.github.io/ziti/quickstarts/networks-overview.html)
+* Create Ziti Network following the [guide](https://github.com/openziti/ziti/tree/release-next/quickstart)
-* Create weather service that is used by this app:
+* Create a service that is used by this app:
   ```
   name = ziti-weather-service
-  hostname = weather.ziti.netfoundry.io
+  hostname = wttr.ziti
   port = 80

   endpoint host = wttr.in